San Diego's South Bay is a microcosm of how more of the Latino vote shifted to Trump

 The BBC reported that the repeated Republican accusations of Democrats allowing an open southern border also resonated with some, even though the surge in illegal border crossings a) dates back to the final year of Trump’s first term and b) has been trending downward over the past several months due to Biden’s crackdown.

-Visit the projects page on Mapping the Border for an interactive version of the map and set of donut graphs abovec that show the Democratic falloff in San Diego’s South Bay.
+Visit the projects page on Mapping the Border for an interactive version of the donut graphs above that show the Democratic falloff in San Diego’s South Bay.